Pywr-DRB/CMIP6_multimodel_streamflow/README.md

 > All of the scripts titled `S*_` are being used by Trevor to determine a subset of climate scenarios and should be considered under development.

+## Climate Scenario Selection Scripts

+The following scripts are used to analyze CMIP6 climate projections and select representative scenarios for Pywr-DRB simulations:

+`S1_compare_historic_data.py`
+    Compares historic streamflow from PRMS and VIC hydrologic models against observed data (pub_nhmv10_BC_withObsScaled) using statistical metrics including Nash-Sutcliffe Efficiency, percent bias, monthly correlation coefficients, and seasonal timing analysis.
+This analysis determines which hydrologic model better reproduces historic flow patterns for NYC aggregate inflows.

+`S2_calculate_annual_monthly_stats.py`
+    Calculates annual and monthly statistics (means, standard deviations) for all CMIP6 datasets at specified nodes.
+Computes percentage changes relative to both dataset-specific baselines and the reconstruction baseline.
+Outputs are saved to CSV files in the `stats/` directory for use in downstream analysis and scenario selection.

+`S3_find_scenarios.py`
+    Simplified approach to select representative climate scenarios.
+Filters CMIP6 scenarios using IQR method to remove outliers, calculates weighted average streamflow changes across all months, and selects three representative scenarios (low, medium, high) based on ranked weighted averages.
+Provides a straightforward alternative to the quantile interpolation approach in S3.